Associate of Science in Nursing (Generic)

 The A.S.N. program is designed to prepare students as entry-level practitioners to provide safe, effective nursing care and promote healthy transitions for culturally diverse clients in a variety of settings.
 This program develops critical thinking, integrates accumulated knowledge from nursing, the sciences and humanities, and emphasizes the values of caring, accountability, responsibility and professional ethics.
-The A.S.N. program has been granted approval by the Georgia Board of Nursing and is accredited by the National League for Nursing Accrediting Commission.
+The A.S.N. program has been granted approval by the Georgia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing.

 Student Learning Outcomes:

 • Students will maintain a sterile field throughout a procedure.

 • Students will start an IV and hang IV piggy back medications.

 • Students will respond to changes in the health assessment of the client with proper nursing care actions.